Reef Aid

 Ninety percent of the fine clay particles that end up in the Great Barrier Reef lagoon come from the land, predominantly from eroding gullies and stream banks.
 The Burdekin River Catchment is estimated to deliver almost 50% of the total sediment that makes its way to the Reef, making it a high priority for restoration.

-Water running down from the two eroding gullies on Landers Creek Station flow into Landers Creek, which flows into the Burdekin River, so they are a priority for restoration.
+The two eroding gullies that were on Landers Creek Station flowed into Landers Creek, which flows into the Burdekin River, so they were a priority for restoration.

-Due to the recent extended drought, there are large areas of bare ground or relatively low grass cover on the property, meaning the site is even more vulnerable to erosion than usual during major rainfall events.
-There are also invasive weeds on the property; for example, patches of Rubber Vine (Cryptostegia grandiflora) and denser thickets of Chinee Apple (Ziziphis mauritiana).
+Due to the extended drought, there were large areas of bare ground or relatively low grass cover on the property, meaning the site was even more vulnerable to erosion than usual during major rainfall events.
+There were also invasive weeds on the property; for example, patches of Rubber Vine (Cryptostegia grandiflora) and denser thickets of Chinee Apple (Ziziphis mauritiana).

 The Solution

-We are using the latest scientific and practical gully remediation methods to ensure lasting reductions in the amount of sediment flowing to the Reef from Landers Creek, regrading, reshaping and slowing water flow in the gullies.
-Trials have shown that the gully restoration techniques we use can reduce sediment run-off by more than 80% in less than three years.
+We used the latest scientific and practical gully remediation methods to ensure lasting reductions in the amount of sediment flowing to the Reef from Landers Creek, regrading, reshaping and slowing water flow in the gullies.

-The restoration actions we are taking together with the landholders also involve:
+The restoration actions we undertook with the landholders also included:

 • fencing to control grazing stock, allowing time for vegetation to re-establish